turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 heroku open
 ```

-This may give you an error screen.
-Heroku also seems to just silently fail lately.
+This usually gives you an error screen.
 Let's take a quick look at the logs to see what the current version of Heroku is thinking:

 ```
 heroku logs
 heroku logs --tail // Continue to watch new logs come in.
 There also seems to be more things logged in this case.
 ```

-We probably saw something in the logs about a Procfile.
-This lets Heroku know how to fire up your server.
-When not using Rails, Heroku doesn't make as many assumptions about what you've just pushed up.
+The important thing in the logs states that we're trying to run nodemon in production, because Heroku is just trying to `npm start`. nodemon is really a tool for development.
+Since there's not really a way to define different `npm start` commands, we're going to use a Heroku feature: the `Procfile`.
+This lets Heroku know how what command to run when it starts up in production.

 ```bash
 touch Procfile